-Answer: Firstly, they are out now, and Nissan and Chevy can’t build nearly enough to satisfy demand — that’s why there is so little advertising for them.
+Answer: Firstly, they are out now.
 As to why they have taken so long; in a nutshell, because of oil industry manipulation.
 The 2006 movie, “Who Killed the Electric Car” describes the politics behind what happened earlier in the decade, and I will here describe the technical aspects of how the oil industry has managed to keep electric cars off the market.

 For years there were not batteries of a quality good enough to compete with gasoline powered cars.
 Finally, in the late 1990’s Nickel Metal Hydride (NiMH) batteries emerged.
 These are the same batteries which you buy when you get a pack of AA’s.
 They have good abuse tolerance and the lifetimes are reasonable if they are treated well.
 In 1997 Toyota introduced its Prius which uses these batteries.
 The Prius is a parallel hybrid, which means that it has two drivetrains, an electric motor and a gasoline engine, which are both independently connected to the wheels of the car.
 The batteries are charged by the engine and by a regenerative braking system which recoups the motion energy of the car when the brakes are applied.
 By shutting off the gasoline engine and using the electric motor during times when large amounts of power are not needed, a lot of inefficiency is eliminated by the Prius, and the mileage is approximately twice that of a regular car at 50 mpg.
 However, in a parallel drive hybrid, all the energy still ultimately comes from gasoline so there is a limit to the mileage they can achieve, around 70 mpg as the max.